redox-os/website/content/news/this-month-250930.md

 ## Massive Performance Improvement On RedoxFS

-Jeremy Soller implemented inode inlining for small files which resulted in a massive performance improvement and a reduction of context switches by a factor of 2 in all operation types.
+Jeremy Soller implemented [inode inlining](https://en.wikipedia.org/wiki/Inode#Inlining) for small files which resulted in a massive performance improvement, a reduction of disk I/O operations, size of file caching and context switches by a factor of 2 in all operation types.

 Wildan Mubarok measured that a benchmark to add packages to an existing QEMU image became 7.5 times faster!